pauljcoles/cats/part2.md

 The AI went from confused and unreliable to focused and consistent.
 Each task could concentrate on its specific job without distraction.

 ## Pseudocode Rules: When You Absolutely Must Be Obeyed

+If there is one thing you take from this, it's if you *really* need the AI to follow rules use pseudo code and not just words.

 ### The Guidelines vs Rules Problem